John Devereux of Bodenham and Decies: Career

-In 1223 the 2nd earl of Pembroke crossed over to Wales to campaign against Llywelyn, and Devereux probably came with him.
-In his absence the Justiciar of Ireland was ordered to take fitzAnthony's lands into hand as he was accused of detaining some of the King's escheats.
-During 1224 Hugh de Lacy, 1st Earl of Ulster attacked the lands held by the 2nd earl of Pembroke, and other royal demesne lands.
-The earl returned to Ireland and subdued de Lacy.
-He served as Justiciar of Ireland from 1224 to 1226.
-In 1225 John Devereux recovered his lands by payment of 250 marks to the King.
-About 1225 Devereux witnessed the granting of a license by Walter Clifford for 1 mark to the monks of Salop for the grazing of their goats in the woodland of Lawton.
-Richard de Burgh regained the position of Justiciar in 1226, and by December Devereux's lands were again placed in his custody probably for being among those said to be holding their castles ‘against the king’ in August 1226.
-Henry III assumed full regal powers in January 1227, and by April 1227 Thomas fitzAnthony had died.
+In 1223, the 2nd earl of Pembroke crossed over to Wales to campaign against Llywelyn the Great, and Devereux probably came with him.
+In his absence, the Justiciar of Ireland was ordered to take fitzAnthony's lands as he was accused of detaining some of the King's escheats.
+During 1224, Hugh de Lacy, 1st Earl of Ulster attacked the lands held by the 2nd earl of Pembroke, and other royal demesne lands.
+The earl of Pembroke returned to Ireland and subdued de Lacy.

+In 1225, John Devereux recovered his lands by payment of 250 marks to the King.
+About 1225, Devereux witnessed the granting of a license by Walter Clifford for 1 mark to the monks of Salop for the grazing of their goats in the woodland of Lawton.
+Richard de Burgh regained the position of Justiciar in 1226, and by December Devereux's lands were again placed in his custody probably for being among those said to be holding their castles 'against the king' in August 1226.
+Henry III assumed full regal powers in January 1227, and by April Thomas fitzAnthony had died.
 FitzAnthony's lands were taken into the King's hands in August, and these included those enfeoffed by John Devereux.
 Henry III attained legal majority in October 1228, and the 2nd earl of Pembroke regained royal favor.
-In early 1229 John Devereux was instructed to pay a fine of £10 to the king to have a charter granting his holdings in the Decies, which he had previously held of Thomas fitzAnthony as a tenant-in-chief of the king.
-On 25 March 1229 the King confirmed the:
+In early 1229, John Devereux was instructed to pay a fine of £10 to the king to have a charter granting his holdings in the Decies, which he had previously held of Thomas fitzAnthony as a tenant-in-chief of the king.
+On 25 March 1229, the King confirmed the: